Battle of Montereau: Results

 According to Digby Smith, the Allies had losses of 1,400 killed and wounded, of which the Württembergers lost 92 killed and 714 wounded; Prince Hohenlohe was killed.
 The French captured 3,600 men, two cannons and two ammunition wagons.
 Of these totals, the Austrians had about 2,000 casualties and Schäffer became a French prisoner.
 The French lost 2,000 killed and wounded.
 A source quoted by Smith gave 4,895 Allied casualties and 15 guns lost.
 Francis Loraine Petre asserted that the Allies lost nearly 5,000 men and 15 field pieces.
 David G. Chandler stated that the Allies suffered 6,000 casualties and lost 15 cannons; the French lost 2,500 casualties.
 Another authority wrote that both the French and Allies lost 3,000 killed and wounded, while the French took 2,000 men, six guns and four colors.
 Chateau died from his wounds on 8 May 1814.

 The victory failed to live up to Napoleon's expectations.
 He lamented, "The foe has enjoyed a stroke of rare good fortune, the heavy frosts permitted him to move over the fields – otherwise at least half his guns and transport would have been taken."
 In his disappointment he turned on his generals.
 After the battle when Victor complained to the emperor about losing his command, Napoleon unleashed a storm of abuse on his hapless subordinate.
-He also raged against Victor's wife who he accused of snubbing Empress Marie Louise.
+He also raged against Victor's wife whom he accused of snubbing Empress Marie Louise.
 Victor managed to blunt his sovereign's fury by recalling their military exploits in Italy and by reminding Napoleon that his son-in-law Chateau lay dying.
 Finally, Napoleon relented and gave him the two Young Guard divisions of Charpentier and Joseph Boyer de Rebeval.
 Other generals who felt Napoleon's wrath at this time were Lhéritier for failing to charge at Valjouan, Jean François Aimé Dejean for not providing enough artillery ammunition and Claude-Étienne Guyot for losing some cannons.

 Even before the battle started, Schwarzenberg ordered a general withdrawal to Troyes.
 He ordered Wrede to hold Bray until nightfall on 19 February and sent a dispatch to Blücher asking him to support his right flank at Méry-sur-Seine on 21 February.
 The Prussian replied that he would be at the rendezvous with 53,000 troops and 300 guns.
 With Montereau in French hands, the position of the Austrians on the left flank along the Loing River became precarious.
 Under the guise of negotiations with Allix, they retreated to join the wreckage of Schäffer's brigade at Saint-Sérotin.
 Seslavin was ordered to relinquish his far left flank position and take a position on the opposite flank.
 Napoleon's pursuit was hampered by a lack of bridges and the Allies got a two-day head start in the march to Troyes.
 The next series of actions between the two armies started at Méry-sur-Seine on 22 February and led to the Battle of Bar-sur-Aube.